Kudos to LiberalViewer of YouTube

 This is a map of the uninsured Americans and the percentage of those in your state who are uninsured.

-Quoting Dr. Hochfeld from a radio-interview with Alan Colmes of FOX News:
+Quoting Dr. Hochfeld from a radio interview with Alan Colmes of Fox News:

 “60% of doctors are in favor of government health insurance.
 The vast majority of primary care providers are in favor of it.”